Smallest $C_{2l+1}$-critical graphs of odd-girth $2k+1$: Rows of Table : for fixed

-While we expect that for a fixed $l$, $\eta(k,l)$ grows quadratically in terms of $k$, we show, somewhat surprisingly, that at least just after the threshold of $k=l$, the function $\eta(k,l)$ only increases by $4$ when $l$ increases by~$1$, implying that Proposition~\ref{prop:etaIncreasing} cannot be improved much in this formulation.
+While it is likely that for a fixed $\ell$, the value of $\eta(k,C_{2\ell+1})$ grows quadratically in terms of $k$, we show, somewhat surprisingly, that at least just after the threshold of $k=\ell$, the function $\eta(k,C_{2\ell+1})$ only increases by $4$ when $\ell$ increases by~$1$, implying that Proposition~\ref{prop:etaIncreasing} cannot be improved much in this formulation.
 More precisely, we have the following theorem.

-\begin{theorem} For any $k,l\geq 3$ and $l\leq k\leq\frac{3l+i-3}{2}$ (where $2k=i\bmod 3$), we have $\eta(k,l)=4k$. \end{theorem}
+\begin{theorem} For any $k,\ell\geq 3$ and $\ell\leq k\leq\frac{3\ell+i-3}{2}$ (where $2k=i\bmod 3$), we have $\eta(k,C_{2\ell+1})=4k$. \end{theorem}

-To prove this theorem, we give a family of odd-$K4$'s which are of odd-girth $2k+1$, but do not map to $C_{2l+1}$.
+To prove this theorem, we give a family of $C_{2\ell +1}$-critical odd-$K_4$'s which are of odd-girth $2k+1$.
 This is done in the next theorem, after which we give a proof of Theorem~\ref{thm:columns}.